Matcher: Machine Learning Matcher

 Output scores

-The Machine Learning Matcher produces individual scores for each of the configured elements in the version, e.g., Names, Addresses, Emails, and Phone numbers.
-Some versions for person name matching also facilitate the generation of name subscores, such as ‘name.firstname’ and ‘name.lastname’.
+The Machine Learning Matcher produces individual scores for each of the configured elements in the version, e.g., name and address.
+Some versions might facilitate the generation of name subscores, such as ‘name.firstname’ and ‘name.lastname’.
 These subscores are derived from the overall ‘Name’ score, providing more detailed information about the first name and the last name match scores.
 The score hierarchy is displayed with the use of dot (.) notation.

-In the example below, the matcher returns an overall match score of 95.3 when comparing the two selected names.
+In the example below, the matcher returns a match score of 90.0 for address and a match score of 96.0 for name when comparing the two selected nodes.

 All individual scores and subscores can be used in Rules in the Match Criteria as well as in Function and JavaScript Function matchers, using the same dot notation.
 For more information, refer to the Matcher: JavaScript Function topic in the Matching, Linking, and Merging documentation.